-Student Development provides a variety of services designed to aid in the academic, emotional, problems which may impede their likelihood for success and offer services and resources to address their needs.
+Student Development provides a variety of services designed to aid in the academic or emotional problems which may impede their likelihood for success and offer services and resources to address their needs.
 The Office of Student Development assists students in the areas of registration, drop/add, and withdrawal procedures, as well as the administration of ACT, MAT, and LSAT standardized tests.
 The Office of Student Development also oversees student advisement and registration guidance for Adaptive Needs, Conditional Admitted and Undeclared Major students, as well as a host of Career Services.

-Student Support Services (109 Shackelford Hall Annex)
+Student Support Services (TRIO) (109 Shackelford Hall Annex)

-Student Support Services (SSS) is a federally funded undergraduate retention program designed to help first generation, low-income, or disabled (seen or unseen) students graduate from college.
-Services provided free of charge include individual and group tutorials; study skill resources; personal, career, academic and financial aid counseling; social and cultural development activities; and assistance in gaining entrance into graduate school.
-For an application and/or additional information please visit our office or call 334-670-5985.
+Student Support Services (SSS) is a 100% federally funded undergraduate program that assists eligible students with attaining their educational goals in an environment that is supportive for academic success.
+Services include career and college planning, advising in course selection, counseling and academic tutoring, social and cultural development activities and assistance in gaining entrance into graduate school.
+For additional information please visit our office or call 334-670-5985.